modm-io/modm/src/modm/architecture/interface/fiber.md

 This module provides an interface to yield control back to a scheduler.
 The basic functionality is provided by the `yield()` function which transparently gives control back to the scheduler and returns afterwards.
-It is particularly important to call yield in long running loops to prevent the system from locking up and preventing other fibers from making progress:
+It is particularly important to yield in long running loops to prevent the system from locking up by preventing other fibers from making progress:

 ```cpp
 while(true)